The Web Health

 Workplace Ergonomics

 If you sit for long periods at work, set up your workspace correctly.
-Use a chair with good back support, armrests, and a swivel base.
-Make sure your keyboard is at the right height and take breaks to stretch to avoid back pain.
+Make use of a chair with a swivel base, armrests, and adequate back support.
+To prevent back strain, adjust the height of your keyboard and take breaks to stretch.

 Sleep and Footwear